nus-cs2103-AY2324S1/ip/docs/README.md

         - *Note:* The version number may not be the same.
 Change the version number if it's not the version you downloaded.

     - **Navigate to the folder containing the JAR file** in your file manager, then **double-click to open** it.
-        - *Note:* Some systems might prevent you from launching Todoify like this directly as it is not code-signed - see the notice at the [Launch Modes > Graphical User Interface](#graphical-user-interface-gui) section for information.
+        - *Note:* Some systems might not correctly allow you from launching Todoify like this, hence you might need to use the terminal method above instead - see the notice at the [Launch Modes > Graphical User Interface](#graphical-user-interface-gui) section for information.

 5. You will see [a GUI like above](#todoify-user-guide).
 See alternative [launch modes](#launch-modes-and-usage) if you prefer to use the TUI.